charleston76/interviewChallenge/README.md

 ## 02 - Custom fields and permissions

-I'm using the default Invoice object here, with some custom fields on that.
+I'm using a custom Invoice object here.
 To create the necessary things and have access on that, just execute the command below:

     sf project deploy start --ignore-conflicts --manifest manifest/package-1Objects.xml